Gorebox-Networks/GetNucleiTemplates/README.md

 * Run the getnucleitemplates.py script to clone the repositories.
 It will clone the repositories into a new nuclei_templates directory, ignore commented lines, and comment out any invalid URLs.

   python3 getnucleitemplates.py

+  By default it uses the provided nuclei.txt file.
+With -f (--file) you can provide a custom file.

 * You will see a summary of the attempted downloads, successful downloads, failed downloads, ignored gists, and ignored invalid URLs.
 Any failed or invalid repository URLs will be commented out in nuclei.txt.
 * To find more repositories, run the searchmore.py script.
 This will search GitHub for repositories containing the string "nuclei-templates".
 It will handle pagination to ensure all possible repositories are found, and respect GitHub's rate limits.